 It takes quite a while for a large canner pot full of water to come to a boil so you might want to get that going while the Salsa is cooking.

-Then, when you’ve reached the perfect consistency, chop up lots of fresh cilantro and stir it in.
+When the Salsa has reached the perfect consistency, chop up lots of fresh cilantro and stir it in.
 Don’t worry about people who don’t like cilantro.
 It has to be in Salsa.
 It has to.

 Why do you have to boil the jars of Salsa?